daguenther/Z2A/Procedures/Administration.md

 * It's better to say something in person if you can
 * Don't sit in one place for too long, it's bad for you
 * Don't torrent or download large files during the day

-Problem: students are left to their own devices on the internet without regulation.
-No amount of technology can fully limit opportunities for students to engage in improper behavior.
-Solution: Parents who instruct their children in proper technology use.

 # Cyber Bulling